 The Making of

 10863 Bushranger presented by Act Belong Commit is a physical and virtual exhibition of North Midlands Project about the life and stories of Western Australian bushranger Frank Thomas.
 The online version of the exhibition can be viewed here.

-The exhibition and its strategic ambition was devised by visual artist Di Taylor and North Midlands Project lead Artistic, Culture & Wellness Director David Bowman-Bright.
-The vision was further developed with input from North Midlands Project's Artistic, Cultural & Wellness Directors.
+The exhibition and its strategic ambition was devised by visual artist Di Taylor and North Midlands Project executive director David Bowman-Bright under the guidance of North Midlands Project's Artistic, Cultural & Wellness Directors.
 In response to identified community needs, the primary objective was to engage the community with an interesting locally-relevant story that emoted to people and encouraged positive mental wellbeing.

 The essence of the exhibition was created by visual artist Di Taylor with enriching contributions from local artist Delys Fraser, singer-songwriter Ashlea Reale, emerging writer Lauren Selfe, program curator Shiona Herbert and historian-curator Andrew Bowman-Bright.

 Di Taylor is an established Western Australian visual artist with a wealth of knowledge and experience from a career spanning over 45 years.
 Di works from an open studio in the Perth suburb of Mount Hawthorn where she creates and sells her artworks.
 She has successfully exhibited across multiple states of Australia and regularly donates her time and art to charities.

 "To be complacent is not an option, I strive to be inventive, creative, inspiring and always compassionate." - Di